 It is believed that every year Yama visits Yamuna on the day of Rakshabandhan.
 The story says that after 12 long years when Yama visited Yamuna, she tied Rakhi to Yama.
 Lord Of death, Yama granted immortality to Yamuna and since then, Rakhi symbolises the sign of protection.
 Hence, it is believed that brothers who tie Rakhi and offer protection would also turn immortal.

 Another legend holds an important association to the festival of Rakhi & that is Goddess Laxmi and Bali.

 As per the Hindu scriptures, Lord Vishnu had promised to demon King Bali that he will be his doorman and he will be protecting his devotee.
-During this time, back in Vaikunth, Goddess Lakshmi (wife of Lord Vishnu) wanted Vishnu to return back.
+During this time, back in Vaikunth, Goddess Lakshmi (wife of Lord Vishnu) wanted Lord Vishnu to return back.
 Goddess Laxmi approaches Bali for shelter, as her husband was away.
 King Bali generously offered help.
 Goddess Laxmi entry in Bali’s kingdom brought wealth and prosperity.
 It is believed that Goddess Laxmi tied a cotton thread on Bali’s wrist and prayed for his protection.
 Bali in return asked the Goddess what her wish was and promised her that he will fulfill it.
-On this, Godess Laxmi asked for the doorman and pointed toward Lord Vishnu.
+On this, Goddess Laxmi asked for the doorman and pointed toward Lord Vishnu.
 On knowing the real identity of Vishnu and Lakshmi, Bali kept his promise and asked Vishnu to leave.
-Since then, Raksha Bandhan is celebrated in Shravan Maas signifying its real meaning, protection.
+Since then, Raksha Bandhan is celebrated in Shravana Maas signifying its real meaning, protection.

 Rakshabandhan is a festival holding its legends in history books too.
 The story of Rani Karnavati & Emperor Humayun.